mgblackwater/stevekinney.net/content/courses/testing/spies.md

 ---
-modified: 2024-09-14T10:30:36-06:00
+modified: 2024-09-17T11:22:35-06:00
 ---

-A spy is a type of test double used to monitor and record information about function calls without modifying the function's actual behavior by default.
+A spy is a type of [test double](test-doubles.md) used to monitor and record information about function calls without modifying the function's actual behavior by default.
 Spies are used to observe how functions are called during execution, allowing you to verify details like the number of times a function was invoked, the arguments passed to it, and its return values.
 Unlike stubs or mocks, spies do not replace the function with predefined behavior unless explicitly configured to do so.

 Spies are particularly useful when you want to check interactions within the system under test while allowing the real function to execute as usual.

+## Key Features of Spies

+- **Tracking Behavior**: Spies can track whether a function was called, how many times it was called, and with what arguments.
+- **Verification**: You can use spies to verify that certain functions were triggered under the right conditions.
+- **Non-intrusive**: Spies do not modify the function’s original behavior unless explicitly configured to do so.

 ## When to Use Spies

-Use spies when:
 - You want to verify how many times a function is called and with what arguments.
 - The function you are testing interacts with external or internal functions, and you need to monitor those interactions.
 - You want to confirm whether a callback or handler was invoked during a specific operation.
 - You are testing functions that are not easily isolatable or modifiable, but you still need to observe their usage.

-Spies are ideal when you need to track function calls without altering the real behavior of the system being tested.

 ## Creating a Spy in Vitest